ppalaga/gatein-portal-quickstart/cdi-jsf-portlet/README.md

 What is it?
 -----------

-This project demonstrates how to use CDI in a JSF 2 portlet.
+This project demonstrates how to use CDI and JSF in portlets.

 An introduction and some background information to this quickstart can be found in the following chapters of GateIn Portal Developer Guide: